 • What about your hobbies or side hustles?

-You can also take TripleTen’s self-assessment quiz to see what role in tech might be a fit for you.
+You can also take TripleTen’s Tech Career Quiz to see what role in tech might be a fit for you.

 4. Conduct info interviews